chiefonboarding/Documentation/Deployment.md

 ```
 5. You can now run docker compose: `docker-compose up`.
 When you go to your domain name, you should see a login form where you can fill in your username and password (either from the logs, or specified yourself).
 There will be some demo data in there already, feel free to delete everything.

+## Updating docker image
+Please make a backup of your database before doing this.

+1. First stop all containers: `docker-compose down`
+2. Pull the new image: `docker-compose pull`
+3. Start the containers: `docker-compose up -d`

 ### Deploy with Render
 You will have to login to Render or create an account there.
 Then, you will need to click this link to start the process: [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/chiefonboarding/chiefonboarding/tree/deploy)